Aslam Anis: Early life

 Aslam Hayat Anis was born in Dhaka, Bangladesh (then known as Dacca, East Pakistan) to a Bengali family.
 His father Anis Waiz (1935 – 2003) was a professor of medicine and founding principal of Bangladesh Medical College.
 Anis's mother, Rokaiya Anis (née Ahad) (1935 – 2018), was a clinician in gynaecology and obstetrics who participated in the 1952 Language Movement.
 She joined the Pakistan Army as a civilian medical officer and later ran the gynaecology and obstetrics department at the Combined Military Hospital.

 Academic career

 Anis completed his BSS (Honours) in economics at the University of Dhaka (1981) and his MA and PhD in economics at Carleton University (1983, 1990).
 He joined the faculty of the University of British Columbia Faculty of Medicine, School of Population and Public Health (then called the Department of Health Care & Epidemiology) in 1995.
 He was appointed as a full professor in the school in 2005.
 From 2002 to 2013, Anis served as the director of the Masters of Health Administration (MHA) program in the UBC Faculty of Medicine.
-He is the National Director of the CIHR Canadian HIV Trials Network and the Director of the Centre for Health Evaluation and Outcome Sciences in Vancouver, British Columbia.
-Anis is currently the director, pro tem, of the School of Population and Public Health at UBC.
+He is the National Co-Director of the CIHR Pan-Canadian Network for HIV and STBBI Clinical Trials Research (CTN+) and the Director of the Centre for Health Evaluation and Outcome Sciences in Vancouver, British Columbia.
+Anis is currently the Director of the School of Population and Public Health at UBC.